Chair, Professor Stephen O. Moshier

 GEOL 212x.
 Introduction to Environmental Studies.
 See ENVR 221.

 GEOL *215.
 Environmental Geology in the Field.
 The observation and analysis of environmental concerns from a geologic perspective.
 Topics include ethical decision-making, mining and energy issues, flooding and slope stability as geo-hazards, water resources and waste treatment, and the geology of chemical pollution.
-Offered primarily at the in South Dakota.
+Offered primarily at the Science Station in South Dakota.
 (2) Su

 GEOL 241x.
 Quantitative Methods.
 See ENVR 241.

 GEOL *306.
 Earth Resources and Environment.
-The application of geologic principles and knowledge to the development of natural resources (minerals and rocks, fossil and renewable fuels, air, water, and soil) and to the problems created by man's occupancy and exploitation of the physical environment (solid and hazardous waste disposal, air and water pollution, land use management).
+The application of geologic principles and knowledge to the development of natural resources (minerals and rocks, fossil and renewable fuels, air, water, and soil) and to the problems created by human occupancy and exploitation of the physical environment (solid and hazardous waste disposal, air and water pollution, land use management).
 Three hours lecture.
 (2)

 GEOL *311.
 Geology of National Parks.
 Overview of geography, geology, and natural history of selected US National Parks.
 Examination of featured natural attractions, processes, and history, including stratigraphy, fossils, canyons, caves, glaciers, volcanoes, and mountains.
 Reflection on Christian environmental stewardship, philosophy and ethics of preserving wilderness areas and the role of National Parks in American culture.
 Three hours lecture.
 No prerequisite.
 (2)